PalEON-Project/composition/README.md

 composition
 ===========

-code for fitting composition models across the entire domain
+Code for fitting composition models across the entire domain.

+The version0.1 branch is intended as static snapshot of the code used to create the version 0.1 of the statistical composition product, as of Feb.
+28, 2014.